News Questions & Answers

 Education unlocks and fuels a child’s potential and is a proven path out of poverty.
 Opportunity is committed to putting and keeping more children in quality classrooms around the world using the financial products and services that we already deliver.

-Our Education Finance program has supported school proprietors in expanding classrooms, hiring more teachers, serving more students and improving the quality of education for more than 600,000 students.
+Our Education Finance program has supported school proprietors in expanding classrooms, hiring more teachers, serving more than 1.9 million students since its start.
 We have also enabled families to pay for school tuition, uniforms and supplies with the help of School Fee loans.
 When children and schools thrive, it spurs economic growth in the entire community that breaks the cycle of poverty and transforms lives for generations to come.

 What do you mean by ‘inspired by Christ’?